ibm-cloud-docs/containers/host-maintenance.md

 If your workers are scheduled to undergo maintenance, you receive a notification before the maintenance window begins.
 A list of the workers that are affected is included in the notification.
 {: shortdesc}

-The list of impacted components may look similar to the following example.
+The list of impacted components might look similar to the following example.
 The steps documented here apply to the workers listed in the **IBM Kubernetes Service or {{site.data.keyword.redhat_openshift_notm}} on IBM Cloud Workers** section.

 ```sh
 **Virtual Server Instances scheduled for maintenance**